JasonMFry/Haskell-Test-Driven-Development-by-Example-by-Kent-Beck/README.md

-# TDD
+# Haskell Test Driven Development by Example by Kent Beck
-Haskell Test Driven Development by Example by Kent Beck
+Working through the chapters using Haskell